Keats/kickstart/README.md

 - `copy_without_render` elements are now templated and refer to the template relative path if specified
 - Avoid path traversals in cleanup
 - Add pre-gen and post-gen hooks
+- Force `output-dir` to be selected in the CLI to avoid surprises

 ### 0.4.0 (2023-08-02)